joshbenham/linux-dotfiles/vim/.vim/plugged/fzf.vim/README.md

 Rationale
 ---------

-[fzf][fzf] in itself is not a Vim plugin, and the official repository only provides the [basic wrapper function][run] for Vim and it's up to the users to write their own Vim commands with it.
+[fzf][fzf] itself is not a Vim plugin, and the official repository only provides the [basic wrapper function][run] for Vim.
+It's up to the users to write their own Vim commands with it.
 However, I've learned that many users of fzf are not familiar with Vimscript and are looking for the "default" implementation of the features they can find in the alternative Vim plugins.

-This repository is a bundle of fzf-based commands and mappings extracted from my [.vimrc][vimrc] to address such needs.
-They are *not* designed to be flexible or configurable, and there's no guarantee of backward-compatibility.

 Why you should use fzf on Vim
 -----------------------------